UtrechtUniversity/BioSecure_Task3.2_Swine_Model/README.md

 ## Repository Structure

 - `data/`: Folder containing the data used in the simulations.
+- `data/modified_movements_10yr.csv`: Farmer movement data used in the simulations
 - `LICENSE`: License file for the repository.
 - `movement_12fatpens_outrans.py`: Python script add-on for simulating movements in the swine model.
 - `parameter_estimation_notebook.ipynb`: Jupyter notebook for parameter estimation using ABC.